 07. Ford logo

 As the company that pioneered the mass production of automobiles, Ford has a long history to trade on.
 And it makes the most of it.
 Evoking a sense of continuity and reliability is key to Ford’s branding, so it’s not surprising that its logo has changed little over the last century.

-The original signature lettering appeared in 1912 (interestingly, rendered in the same Spencerian script used in the Coca-Cola logo.)
+The original signature lettering appeared in 1909 (interestingly, rendered in the same Spencerian script used in the Coca-Cola logo) and was refined in 1912.
 It was encapsulated in the blue oval in 1927.
 The most recent update was carried out, thoughtfully and carefully, by the great designer Massimo Vignelli in 1966.
 And that, aside from a few tweaks, has been that.

 The Ford logo is, then, another case of a big brand logo succeeding because the company stuck to its guns.
 Even when one of the legends of logo design, Paul Rand, designed a radical alternative in 1966, Henry Ford II, the owner at the time, turned it down.

 And he was probably right.
 After all, the logo was one of the valuable assets pledged as collateral in the 2006 deal that gave Ford a much-needed multibillion-dollar line of credit.

 Core brand proposition: Reliable, high quality motoring.